Supersolid

-In condensed matter physics, a supersolid is a spatially ordered material with superfluid properties.
+In condensed matter physics, a supersolid is a spatially ordered (i.e. solid) material with superfluid properties.
 In the case of helium-4, it has been conjectured since the 1960s that it might be possible to create a supersolid.
 Starting from 2017, a definitive proof for the existence of this state was provided by several experiments using atomic Bose–Einstein condensates.
 The general conditions required for supersolidity to emerge in a certain substance are a topic of ongoing research.

 Background

 A supersolid is a special quantum state of matter where particles form a rigid, spatially ordered structure, but also flow with zero viscosity.
 This is in contradiction to the intuition that flow, and in particular superfluid flow with zero viscosity, is a property exclusive to the fluid state, e.g., superconducting electron and neutron fluids, gases with Bose–Einstein condensates, or unconventional liquids such as helium-4 or helium-3 at sufficiently low temperature.
 For more than 50 years it was thus unclear whether the supersolid state can exist.